 Prerequisites 15 credit points of any first year Politics subject and 15 credit points of any Humanities and Social Sciences subject, or subject coordinator's approval

-Special conditions This subject will be offered as a blended learning subject.
+Special conditions This unit will be offered as a blended learning subject.
 The online learning modules will be accessed via the LMS.